Latest News on the Pier

 Andrew Cook with responsibility for practical aspects of village

 External Contacts: Joe Howes

-The trustees have spent a lot of time duing the summer completing necessary paperwork - risk assessments for the leg walkway, the platform activities and one for each hut, an operational manual, the transfer of tenancy for utilities and the legal documentation required for all the tenants’ leases as well as our own.
+The trustees have spent a lot of time duing last summer completing necessary paperwork - risk assessments for the leg walkway, the platform activities and one for each hut, an operational manual, the transfer of tenancy for utilities and the legal documentation required for all the tenants’ leases as well as our own.
 We have been on a steep learning curve and by allocating specific responsibilities to each trustee we have organised ourselves into a competent working team.

 We are so lucky to have our energetic group of volunteers supporting the Trust and without them we would be lost.
 Thank you everyone who has given their time and effort in arranging events, painting, selling Trust goods, manning the shop, covering admin jobs and acting as marshals.
 This voluntary group is swelling all the time and if any of you can spare an hour or two occasionally please email the office and let us know what you would like to do.
 We have expanded our working areas this year.
 We have an office for administration in the Pier Gallery, the white building at the entrance to the pier as a shop and information gallery open Friday to Sunday, 12 huts to manage and lots of events to plan.
 This autumn the trustees will need to concentrate on presenting the best application for the advertised lease of the platform.
 This will be crucial to our plans for next year and for ensuring the people of Herne Bay get the best deal.

 To improve our management skills, 8 trustees and hut tenants have recently attended a course and have also now been certified as competent to manage safe fire evacuation on the pier.
 David McCormick, our new trustee, is taking a recognised national qualification in health and safety and three trustees attended a course on searching for funding sources.

 The trust is now the preferred host for the Pier and we are now awaiting a final decision by Canterbury District Council as to whether this will go ahead.